feyfry/file-downloader/README.md

+# Notes:
+This downloader still uses a manual/static concept where you can save the files you want to download in public/assets and place them there, then you define one by one the Name and Path of the file in App.jsx.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.